vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       “Our outcomes are weekly quiz scores and final course grade in an online STEM class.” (p.
 2)
     analysis: >
-      First Paragraph: The ‘A’ criterion requires measuring the impact on all main subjects.
+      The ‘A’ criterion requires measuring the impact on all main subjects.
 The authors focus solely on one course’s performance.

-      Second Paragraph: This single-course setting limits assessment to one subject, excluding other academic domains.
+      This single-course setting limits assessment to one subject, excluding other academic domains.

-      Third Paragraph: Thus, the AllExams requirement is not fulfilled, and criterion A is not met.
+      Thus, the AllExams requirement is not fulfilled, and criterion A is not met.
   y:
     met: false